An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Methodology

-A number of the gold-standard ground-truth estimation methods evaluated in this research weight annotations based upon the 'performance' of each annotator.
-This is based upon the assumption that some annotators may produce more accurate annotations when compared to others, and that the more reliable annotators can be identified through inter-annotator comparisons.
+where $\tau$ represents the level of annotator agreement.
+Additionally, a number of the gold-standard ground-truth estimation methods are evaluated.
+These weight annotations based upon the assumption that more reliable annotators can be identified through inter-annotator comparisons.

-To examine the inter-annotator variability, cluster analysis using the pairwise F$_1$-score between the annotator markings is conducted.
+To examine the inter-annotator variability, cluster analysis using the pairwise F$_1$-score between annotator markings is performed.
 The F$_1$-score \cite{He09}, calculated between participants $i$ and $j$, is defined as

 and this quantity is therefore the harmonic mean of precision ($p_{ij}$) and recall ($r_{ij}$).
-Note that the F$_1$-score is robust in the presence of class-imbalance (in most of the case studies, the number of non-object pixels greatly outnumbers those indicating the presence of an object) since it does not take into account true-negative classifications \cite{He09}.
-Hierarchical clustering is performed using Ward's minimum variance implemented with the Lance-Williams dissimilarity update formula by linking pairs of annotations with the highest pair-wise F$_1$-score and repeating this until all annotations are included.
+Note that the F$_1$-score is robust in the presence of class-imbalance since it does not take into account true-negative classifications \cite{He09}.
+Hierarchical clustering is performed using Ward's minimum variance, implemented with the Lance-Williams dissimilarity update formula by linking pairs of annotations with the highest pair-wise F$_1$-score and repeating this until all annotations are included.

 As a principled way of identifying outliers within the group of annotations, the mean F$_1$-score difference ($1 - F_{ij}$) between each annotator and all other annotators is calculated.
 Those that have a mean difference greater than the average plus one standard deviation are labelled as outliers.